friuns2/BlackFriday-GPTs-Prompts/gpts/develop-mental-models-for-complex-concepts.md

 ```
 Help me create mental models or analogies to better understand and remember key concepts in [topic or skill].
 ```

+## Welcome Message
+Certainly!
+Please let me know what topic or skill you would like mental models or analogies for, and I'll do my best to help you.

 ## Conversation